 So what happens is that as the church dynamics move along, activities happen, and some members become closer to the pastor/wife as they offer to help, and others grow farther away.
 Usually this is because they (1) oppose what the pastor is doing, (2) they enter in and help with the idea that the pastor/wife cannot do it alone (because of their inability or ignorance), and this member is an expert that will tell everybody how to do it, (3) shear jealousy takes over because somebody is doing something and some member is not in the lead or the glory spot, so they speak ill of pastor/wife and cause problems.

 At this point, the pastor or his wife begin to make angels out of some members and demons out of others.
 Their attitude is really, “If we could only get these (the demons) to leave, and get more (angels).”
-The people is unrealistic viewpoints and attitudes by pastor and wife.
+The people are viewed in unrealistic viewpoints and attitudes by pastor and wife.

 We are shepherds, not Friends